applericky/hasher/README.md

 [SolarWinds hack: the mystery of one of the biggest cyberattacks ever ](https://cybernews.com/security/solarwinds-hack-the-mystery-of-one-of-the-biggest-cyberattacks-ever/)

-I think believe when a new app or website is created, security should be one of the first things that needs to be implemented.
+I believe when a new app or website is created, security should be one of the first things that needs to be implemented.
 I'm going to show you a simple way of hashing passwords using Python.
 We will use SHA-2(512) to create a long string out of the password.